niiknow/ajenticp/README.md

 For any issue or help with Ajenti: https://github.com/ajenti/ajenti

 phpMyAdmin is setup as a Website on port 9001.
-Goto MySQL tab and create a new user logging in to phpMyAdmin, let say 'ajenti'@'localhost' with your own password.
-Then in the "RUN" box, execute the statement: "GRANT ALL PRIVILEGES ON *.* TO 'ajenti'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES;"
+Use MySQL tab to create a user so you can login.
+After creating the user, remember to grant access.
+Hint: use the "RUN" box to execute your SQL.

 # Inspired by
 [WhatPanel](https://github.com/paimpozhil/WhatPanel) - but instead of CentOS, I focus on simplifying deployment with latest Ubuntu LTS.

 # Benefits
 So you own a cheap VPS and has setuped your perfect server.
 Your VPS provider doesn't have snapshot backup or provide little to no backup; and you don't want to mess with your server current configuration.
 Docker comes to the rescue.
-You can use this project or similar to provide a stable and secure environment for hosting.
+You can use this project or similar Docker project to provide a stable and secure environment for hosting.

 # LICENSE